matplotlib/matplotlib/doc/users/next_whats_new/separated_hatchcolor.rst

     fig, ax = plt.subplots()

-    # hatchcolor can now be controlled using the `hatchcolor` parameter
     # In this case, hatchcolor is orange
     patch1 = Rectangle((0.1, 0.1), 0.3, 0.3, edgecolor='red', linewidth=2,
                       hatch='//', hatchcolor='orange')